 Milk is the most important food for a child in the first year of life and continues to be very important in the following years.
 Milk is rich in calcium which is important for the growth of bones and teeth, and calcium is easier to obtain from milk than from plant foods.

 Children under 12 months of age should drink breast milk or formula.
-From one year on, children can drink whole milk.
+After one year, children can drink whole milk and, in some cases, consider the goat's milk.

 3. Fish is food for the brain - true